bharathkumar-rajagopal/bharathkumar-rajagopal.github.io/_pages/pronunciation.md

 - "**rath**" rhymes with _path_ or _wrath_ (not stretched out like _raaaath_).
 - "**kumar**" is pronounced as _koo-mar_

 My surname, **Rajagopal**, is said **Rah-jah-go-paal**.
 It’s not a family name, but actually my dad’s first name.
-That might sound a bit unusual, but it’s quite normal in South India, especially in Tamil Nadu.
+I know, that might sound a bit unusual, but it’s quite normal in South India, especially in Tamil Nadu.
 There’s a bit of history of social justice behind that naming style, and I find it really meaningful.
 If you’re ever curious, feel free to ask – I’m always happy to chat about it.